erikespana/Cascade-News/Kurogo/majors/README.md

+# Majors, Minors, Academic Programs and Union University Joint Programs #

-# Majors #
+### Majors ###

-Use the Content Module to list information about Union's majors, minors and programs.
+* Uses Kurogo's [Content Module](https://modolabs.jira.com/wiki/display/KDOC/Content+Module) to list information about Union's majors, minors and programs.
+* Assumes each Major corresponds to a Cascade page and that all pages are part of the same Content Type.

 #### Summary ####
 * 1. Majors, Minors and Programs links